-Wiese, W. (in press).
+Wiese, W. (2018).
 Experienced Wholeness.
 Integrating Insights from Gestalt Theory, Cognitive Neuroscience, and Predictive Processing.
 Cambridge, MA: MIT Press.

-Wiese, W. (in press).
+Wiese, W. (2018).
 Ethics of belief: On some conceptual and empirical obstacles to teaching the ability for positive learning.
 In O. Zlatkin-Troitschanskaia, G. Wittum, & A. Dengel (Eds.), Positive Learning in the Age of Information (PLATO) - A blessing or a curse?
 Wiesbaden: Springer.

 Wiese, W. (2017).
 Predictive processing and the phenomenology of time consciousness.
 A hierarchical extension of Rick Grush's trajectory estimation model.
 In T. Metzinger & W. Wiese (Eds.).
 Philosophy and Predictive Processing: 26.
 Frankfurt am Main: MIND Group.
 DOI: 10.15502/9783958573277